erlang/erlang-org/_posts/2022-05-18-My-OTP-25-highlights.md

 -export([foo/1]).

 %% enable the feature maybe_expr in this module only
-%% makes maybe a keyword which might be compatible
+%% makes maybe a keyword which might be incompatible
 %% in modules using maybe as a function name or an atom
 -feature(maybe_expr,enable)
 foo() ->
   maybe
-    Foo = bar(),            % normal exprs still allowed {ok, X} ?= f(Foo),
+    {ok, X} ?= f(Foo),
     [H|T] ?= g([1,2,3]),
     ...